yelled1/behavior_cloning/README.md

 the command of either the human driver, or the adjusted steering command for off-center and rotated images 9 layers, including a normalization layer, 5 convolutional layers & 3 fully connected layers.

-1. L image normalization hardcoded
+* 1.L image normalization hardcoded
-2. ~4L 2x2 stride & 5x5 kernel CNN
+* 2. ~4L 2x2 stride & 5x5 kernel CNN
-5. ,6L non-strided CNN 3x3 Kernel
+* 5. ,6L non-strided CNN 3x3 Kernel
-7. ~9L fully conn = output inverse turning radius
+* 7. ~9L fully conn = output inverse turning radius.
-But an additional fully connected layer was used to improve results.
 [1164, 100, 40, 10]
 * And, optimized with Adam
 * It had an additioan Layer of Dropout, but it had to be dropped

 I have used 7 epochs with image sized reduced to 64x64 using a rather powerful nVidia GT 1060 graphics card.
+Each iteration took about 5 minutes to train